 SAD is a prevalent condition, estimated to affect between 4 and 10 percent of the adult United States population.
 SAD typically begins in childhood or adolescence and, untreated, can be associated with the subsequent development of major depression, substance abuse, and other mental health problems.
 The disorder can be associated with extensive functional impairment and reduced quality of life .

 This topic addresses treatment of SAD with psychotherapy.
 Our approach to selecting treatment for SAD is discussed separately.
 The epidemiology, pathogenesis, clinical manifestations, diagnosis, and pharmacotherapy for SAD are also discussed separately.
-(See "Social anxiety disorder in adults: Epidemiology, clinical manifestations, and diagnosis" and "Pharmacotherapy for social anxiety disorder in adults".)
+(See "Approach to treating social anxiety disorder in adults" and "Social anxiety disorder in adults: Epidemiology, clinical manifestations, and diagnosis" and "Pharmacotherapy for social anxiety disorder in adults".)

 ●Psychotherapy for social anxiety disorder (SAD), as for any disorder, can only be effective if the therapeutic context and the therapeutic relationship between clinician and patient are adequate (ie, if the therapist shows the necessary empathy, warmth, and support).

 ●Psychotherapy for SAD is negatively affected if patients lack motivation and are deficient in setting appropriate treatment goals.
 Motivational enhancement strategies can augment cognitive-behavioral therapy techniques .